 Step 3- Test Your Prepared Bulls Eye Shellac

-Pour some mixture on the scrap wood and start brushing it.
-If the mixture is too thick, it will leave streaks and bubbles; if it’s too thin, it will soak into the wood quickly.
+Pour some mixture on the scrap wood and brush it.
+If the mixture is too thick, it will leave streaks and bubbles.
+If it’s too thin, it will soak into the wood quickly.

 Step 4- Apply the First Coat of Bulls Eye Shellac